biokoda/actordb/README.md

 *   Easy to configure and administer.
 *   No global locks.
 Only the actors (one or many) involved in a transaction are locked during a write.
 All other actors are unaffected.
 *   Uses stable reliable SQL and storage engines: SQLite on top of LMDB.
+*   Inherits SQLite features like JSON support and common table expressions.

 ### Would you like to contribute?